TonyLMayo/TonyLMayo/README.md

-- 👋 Hi, I’m @TonyLMayo
+- 👋 Hi, I’m @Tony Mayo
 - 👀 I’m interested in SAS and Azure and DevOps
 - 🌱 I’m currently learning ...
 Viya and DevOps best practices
 - 💞️ I’m looking to collaborate on ...anything  SAS $& Azure